HenrikBengtsson/matrixStats/revdep/problems.md

     checking a package with encoding  'UTF-8'  in an ASCII locale
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Herv<U+00E9> Pag<U+00E8>s <hpages@fredhutch.org>'

-    The Title field should be in title case, current version then in title case:
-    'Delayed operations on array-like objects'
-    'Delayed Operations on Array-Like Objects'

-    This build time stamp is over a month old.
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Unexported objects imported by ':::' calls: